Use apps in Split View on Mac

 If you’re using an app full screen, you can quickly choose another app to work with in Split View.
-Press Control-Up Arrow (or swipe up with three or four fingers) to enter Mission Control, then drag a window from Mission Control onto the thumbnail of the full-screen app in the Spaces bar.
-You can also drag one app thumbnail onto another in the Spaces bar.
+Press Control-Up Arrow (or swipe up with three or four fingers) to enter Mission Control, drag a window from Mission Control onto the thumbnail of the full-screen app in the Spaces bar, then click the Split View thumbnail.
+You can also drag an app thumbnail onto another in the Spaces bar.

 To use apps in Split View on other displays, make sure the “Displays have separate Spaces” checkbox is selected in Mission Control preferences.